mobizt/ReadyMail/README.md

 There is no total numbers of chunks information provided.
 Then zero from `IMAPCallbackData::dataIndex` value means the chunked data that sent to the callback is the first chunk while the last chunk is delivered when `IMAPCallbackData::isComplete` value is `true`.

 For OTA firmware update implementation, the chunked data and its information can be used.
+See [OTA.ino](/examples/Reading/OTA/OTA.ino) example for OTA update usage.

 When the `IMAPCallbackData::progressUpdated` value is `true`, the information that set to callback contains the progress of content fetching.
 Because of `IMAPCallbackData::size` will be zero for `text/plain` and `text/html` types content, the progress of this type of content fetching will not available.